Azure-Samples/azure-sdk-for-go-samples/README.md

     1. If you're feeling lucky and want to test all the samples, try `go test ./...`
         * This only requires the root .env file.

-**NOTE:** To use Device Flow rather than Service Principal, replace `iam.GetResourceManagementToken(iam.OAuthGrantTypeServicePrincipal)` with `iam.GetResourceManagementToken(iam.OAuthGrantTypeDeviceFlow)` throughout codebase.
-Currently, Device Flow relies on an app ID from joshgav's tenant.

 # Resources

 - SDK code is at [Azure/azure-sdk-for-go][].